rosettatype/design-regression/_posts/2026-07-17-multilingual-directional-signage-in-indian-metros.md

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_6.jpg){: .grayscale}

 <figcaption id="fig:f6"><strong>Figure 6:</strong> Hyderabad Metro directional signage demonstrating the four-language wayfinding system.
 Telugu and English are prioritised at the top in larger font sizes, with Hindi and Urdu positioned below.
 A thin vertical line is used to separate distinct destination information.
-The photo is by Rajasekhar, licensed under the Creative Commons CC0 1.0 Universal Public Domain Dedication and it is available from the [Wikimedia Commons](https://commons.wikimedia.org/wiki/File:Exit_B_of_Victoria_Memorial_metro_station.jpg).</figcaption>
+The photo is by Rajasekhar, licensed under the Creative Commons CC0 1.0 Universal Public Domain Dedication and it is available from the <a href="https://commons.wikimedia.org/wiki/File:Exit_B_of_Victoria_Memorial_metro_station.jpg">Wikimedia Commons</a>.</figcaption>

 ![](/assets/2026-07-17-multilingual-directional-signage-in-indian-metros/figure_7.jpg){: .grayscale}